Back

 Kinesis may be more suitable if your organization is already heavily invested in the AWS ecosystem and you prefer the ease of a fully managed service that seamlessly integrates with other AWS services.

 Ultimately, the choice between Kinesis vs Kafka will depend on your appetite for complexity versus cost.
-Kafka can be a lot cheaper but riskier because it has the potential to tie up your technical experts.
+Kafka can be a lot cheaper but riskier because it has the potential to tie up your technical expertise unless you’ve committed to building a dedicated team to manage it.
 Kinesis, on the other hand, can make your life a lot easier but you’ll risk bigger infrastructure bills somewhere down the line.
 And, in the middle are the managed Kafka services which all claim to offload some of Kafka’s complexity for a price.
-The choice is yours.
-But if you want the simplicity of Kinesis with the power of Kafka, check out Quix first.

 Related content